Registrations are Open for Term 4, 2021

 It's an evidence-based program that inspires, motivates and encourages kiwi kids and their whanau to develop healthy habits for a lifetime of good physical and mental wellbeing.

-As experts say the first 10 years are critical for children to develop a love of being active and healthy, the program is offered FREE to schools across New Zealand with over 60,000 children participating in 2016 and 2018.
+As experts say the first 10 years are critical for children to develop a love of being active and healthy, the program is offered FREE to schools across Aotearoa with over 80,000 children participating the three years it has been run.

 Led by our inspirational sporting ambassadors and using a little bit of technology to engage the iPad generation, participants build their own unique avatars and learn in a fun and engaging way about why their health is important and the choices they can make themselves to protect their health and wellbeing to feel the best that they can, each and every day.